+This course may run every other year.
 This course will take a sociological, historical and psychological approach to issues of race, gender and identity in the United States and how these concepts have affected and molded the relationships and interactions of groups within our society.
 It will look analytically at the development and perpetuation of racism, sexism and genderism within the United States and examine the difficulties and exclusion that different intersections of society have experienced, including people of color, women and LGBTQIA+ populations.
 This course will make use of a host of primary and secondary sources, as well as discussion, to give a more comprehensive view of the experiences of minorities in the United States.